Donald Shankweiler

-Donald P. Shankweiler is an eminent psychologist and cognitive scientist who has done pioneering work on the representation and processing of language in the brain.
-He is a Professor Emeritus of Psychology at the University of Connecticut, a Senior Scientist at Haskins Laboratories in New Haven, Connecticut, and a member of the Board of Directors at Haskins.
-He is married to well-known American philosopher of biology, psychology, and language Ruth Millikan.
+Donald Paul Shankweiler (September 13, 1934 – August 24, 2026) was an American psychologist and cognitive scientist, who conducted pioneering work on the representation and processing of language in the brain.
+He was a Professor Emeritus of Psychology at the University of Connecticut, a Senior Scientist at Haskins Laboratories in New Haven, Connecticut, and a member of the Board of Directors at Haskins.
+Shankweiler was married to well-known American philosopher of biology, psychology and language Ruth Millikan.

 Career

-Donald Shankweiler's research career has spanned a number of areas related speech perception, reading, and cognitive neuroscience.
-His main interests have been studying the acquisition of reading and writing, understanding disorders of reading, writing, and spoken language, and exploring the representation of spoken and written language in the brain.
+Shankweiler's research career spanned a number of areas related speech perception, reading and cognitive neuroscience.
+His main interests were studying the acquisition of reading and writing, understanding disorders of reading, writing, and spoken language, and exploring the representation of spoken and written language in the brain.
 In the 1960s, Shankweiler and Michael Studdert-Kennedy used a dichotic listening technique (presenting different nonsense syllables simultaneously to opposite ears) to demonstrate the dissociation of phonetic (speech) and auditory (nonspeech) perception by finding that phonetic structure devoid of meaning is an integral part of language, typically processed in the left cerebral hemisphere.
-Alvin Liberman, Franklin S. Cooper, Shankweiler, and Studdert-Kennedy summarized and interpreted fifteen years of research in a paper "Perception of the Speech Code," that argued for the motor theory of speech perception.
+Alvin Liberman, Franklin S. Cooper, Shankweiler, and Studdert-Kennedy summarized and interpreted 15 years of research in a paper "Perception of the Speech Code," that argued for the motor theory of speech perception.
 This is still among the most cited papers in the speech literature.
 It set the agenda for many years of research at Haskins and elsewhere by describing speech as a code in which speakers overlap (or coarticulate) segments to form syllables.